Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Jose Altuve At The Plate

-- Altuve has 14 doubles, a triple, nine home runs and 34 walks while batting .317.
+- Altuve is batting .314 with 15 doubles, a triple, nine home runs and 37 walks.

-- He has homered in nine games this year (15.8%), leaving the park in 3.5% of his trips to the dish.
+- Looking at the 61 games he has played this year, he's hit a long ball in nine of them (14.8%), and in 3.3% of his trips to the dish.

-- In 33.3% of his games this season, Altuve has notched at least one RBI.
-In six of those games (10.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Altuve has an RBI in 20 of 61 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 59.6% of his games this season, with more than one run scored in 19.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.